 My daily life seemed busy but unrewarding.

-The things that I was striving for and thought I wanted were actually the very same things that were holding me back or getting in the way from what I actually needed.
+The things that I was striving for and thought I wanted were actually the very same things that were holding me back from or getting in the way of what I actually needed.

-My choices in life was dictating my path and the further down that path I travelled, the more difficult it was to find my way back.
+My choices in life were dictating my path and the further down that path I travelled, the more difficult it was to find my way back.